ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

 About the Millennium Fellow

-Ejirooghene Ojeni is an avid youtube-choreography watcher, chocolate enthusiast, and a proud New Yorker.
-She is passionate about exploring urban environments, which manifests itself in her taking impromptu strolls or long runs across any city he is in.
-The concept of eco-cities fascinates her, which is why she loves observing how a city incorporates sustainability in both its public and private spaces.
-Ultimately, she aspires to become a sustainable urban planner and his first plan of action would be to transform her hometown, The Bronx, into a beautiful eco-city
+Hello!
+My name is Ejirooghene Ojeni, and I am an avid youtube-choreography watcher, chocolate enthusiast, and a proud New Yorker.
+I am passionate about exploring urban environments, which manifests itself in me taking impromptu strolls or long runs across any city l’m in.
+The concept of eco-cities fascinates me, which is why I love observing how a city incorporates sustainability in both its public and private spaces.
+Ultimately, I aspire to become a sustainable urban planner and my first plan of action would be to transform my hometown, The Bronx, into a beautiful eco-city.